The transformation economy: what does shifting luxury spending look like?

 Bernhard Bohnenberger founded Discover Collection in response to affluent travellers growing weary of interchangeable five-star resorts, rather seeking environments that feel location-specific, difficult to access and intellectually engaging.

-Membership allows access to the group’s hotels – all small in scale and offering an alternative to traditional luxury venues, with field experts and wellness practitioners in residence.
+Membership allows access to the group’s properties – all small in scale and offering an alternative to traditional luxury venues, with field experts and wellness practitioners in residence.

 Members may learn from a marine biologist, work with a hypnotherapist, or join an artist or geologist exploring surrounding landscape.
 “We want to revolutionise luxury hospitality through enriching and transformational experiences,” says Bohnenberger.